Uncover what makes the colleges below so popular by clicking on them and visiting their pages.

 To learn more about how these colleges were ranked, visit the popular colleges ranking methodology page.

 Southern New Hampshire University is the best choice if you're thinking about a college degree in Public Relations & Advertising.
-With over 20,000 undergraduates, Southern New Hampshire University is among the biggest schools in the nation.
+Located in Manchester, New Hampshire, this institution is a sound option for students who enjoy the thrill of a large city.

 With the diverse student body at Southern New Hampshire University, you will have plenty of opportunities to meet individuals from many backgrounds.
-Southern New Hampshire University does not require freshman students to live on-campus.
-A virtual tour could be a good way to explore Southern New Hampshire University.
+Students shouldn't let costs prevent them from deciding on Southern New Hampshire University as 54.0% of students get some sort of school funding.
+Get an idea of what campus life at Southern New Hampshire University is like by enjoying some campus videos.

 Fort Hays State University is one of the best schools in the country for Public Relations & Advertising.
 Students who enjoy a more slow-paced life will appreciate Fort Hays State University's location in the small town of Hays, Kansas.